ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 This can be useful if you cannot directly pass the placement group handle to the actor or task that needs it, or if you are trying to access a placement group launched by another driver.
-Note that the placement group will still be destroyed if it's lifetime isn't `detached`.
+Note that the placement group is still destroyed if its lifetime isn't `detached`.

 .. tabbed:: Python